OlegGorj/python-discovery-service-redis/registration/README.md

 This little piece of code uses the Redis Cache Python client library to interact with Azure Redis.
-The code uses `azure-mgmt-redis` package https://pypi.org/project/azure-mgmt-redis/.
+The code uses `redis-py` package https://docs.redis.com/latest/rs/references/client_references/client_python/.
 The Redis client object is created using the connection details, including the Redis host, access key, and SSL configuration.

 This code uses the Azure Identity library to authenticate with Azure and obtain the credentials needed to interact with the Azure Redis service.